pivotal-cf/on-demand-service-broker-release/README.md

 The broker deploys any service release on demand.
 One service instance corresponds to one BOSH deployment.

+To create the release, ensure you are using the Bosh CLI v2.0.48+.

 ## User Documentation

 Full user documentation can be found [here](https://docs.pivotal.io/svc-sdk/odb).